Investing with a Self-Directed IRA Through an LLC in 2023

-You can begin investing with your SDIRA through an LLC as soon as you have established and funded all the necessary accounts.
+At Entrust, you can begin investing with your SDIRA through an LLC as soon as you have established and funded all the necessary accounts.

 - As the administrator of your SDIRA, Entrust will issue a check in the name of your SDIRA.

-1. What is a self-directed IRA LLC?
+1. What is a Self-Directed IRA LLC?

-2. What is checkbook control?
+2. What is Checkbook Control?

-"Checkbook Control" is the term used when a self-directed IRA owner has complete signing authority over an account that gives access to his/her retirement funds.
-This strategy is achieved through the establishment of an LLC owned by the SDIRA.
+Checkbook control is the term used when a self-directed IRA owner has complete signing authority over an account that gives access to his/her retirement funds.
+This strategy is achieved through the establishment of an IRA LLC.

-3. What can my SDIRA invest in through an LLC?
+3. What Can My SDIRA Invest in Through an LLC?

-The LLC can hold any alternative investment allowed by the IRS.
+An SDIRA LLC can hold any alternative investment allowed by the IRS.
 The options for alternative investments are almost unlimited, but the IRS prohibits collectibles, life insurance, and S corporations.

-4. Can Entrust establish my LLC?
+4. Can Entrust Establish My LLC?

-5. How do you invest through an LLC with an SDIRA?
+5. How Do You Invest Through an LLC With an SDIRA?

 The LLC then opens a checking account.
 Once Entrust has received your LLC’s operating agreement and your SDIRA is funded, we can issue a check from the SDIRA to the LLC’s checking account.
-When the LLC checking account is funded, the LLC can begin investing.
+Once the LLC checking account is funded, the LLC can begin investing.